These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing assistive device use

-Why: The DBQ has specific fields for canes, crutches, walkers, braces, and wheelchairs.
+The DBQ has specific fields for canes, crutches, walkers, braces, and wheelchairs.
 If you use these and don't mention them, the examiner may not document them, and this evidence of functional severity is lost.

-Do this instead: Bring any assistive devices to the exam.
+Instead: Bring any assistive devices to the exam.
 State explicitly when and how often you use them, and why.
 If you have a prescription for them, bring that documentation.

 Impact: 40% and above - assistive device use reflects functional severity at higher rating levels